 - White Paper (computer paper, office paper, etc.)

-- Corrugated Cardboard (dry, empty, and flatten boxes)
+- Corrugated Cardboard (dry, empty, and flattened boxes)

 - Brown Paper Grocery Bags